-Eastwood's 1773 Antarctic Explorer - Mr. Benjamin Drawwater, Navy surgeon and Captain Cook's medic would have entered the Guinness Book of Records had it been around.
+Eastwood's 1773 polar explorer - Mr. Benjamin Drawwater, Royal Navy surgeon and Captain Cook's life-saving medic

 On 17th January 1773 Captain Cook's ship and his crew, aboard 'Resolution', became the first people ever to sail below the Antarctic Circle.
-Sailing through pack ice and dodging icebergs, they got within a few miles of the mainland of Antarctica but came up against huge cliffs of ice forcing Resolution to coast around them.
-They reached 67°15'S before turning back north to resupply.
-They discovered the icebergs to be an excellent source of freshwater...
+Sailing through pack ice and dodging icebergs, they got within a few miles of the mainland of Antarctica but came up against huge cliffs of ice forcing Resolution to turn east and coast around them.
+They reached 67°15'S before turning back north towards New Zealand to resupply.

 Drawwater was then a young surgeon's mate learning the brutal trade that he would carry on aboard Royal Navy frigates fighting against the fledgling American Navy in the American War of Independence.
 His British frigates captured several enemy ships as "prizes".
 As surgeon he would have had a generous cut of the riches plundered pirate-style.
 He returned to England and set himself up as a doctor in Eastwood then Mansfield.